mikesplore/Uni-Connect/README.md

 # AssignmentsItem Composable

-The `AssignmentsItem` composable displays a list of course assignments and provides an option to add new assignments.
+The `AssignmentsItem` composable displays a list of module assignments and provides an option to add new assignments.
 It uses various UI components and state management to provide an interactive user experience.

 ## Key Components